ELD Systems — How to Choose the Best Elog System in Canada

-The ELD mandate final compliance phase is now in effect, but many trucking companies are stuck with outdated legacy providers and still have yet to make a move on the right compliance partner.
-They may not know whether it is more beneficial to switch to a modern ELD system, what that means for operations, or how they can improve their company.
+The Canadian ELD mandate final compliance phase is now almost in effect, but many trucking companies are stuck with outdated legacy providers and still have yet to make a move on the right compliance partner.
+They may not know whether it is more beneficial to switch to a modern ELD system for trucks, what that means for operations, or how they can improve their company.
 The right electronic log system can boost your bottom line, so let’s take a closer look at just how your company can benefit from this service!

 Why Switch to a Better ELD System?

 If you have already been using an ELD system, you might find that it is not really making your life any easier.
 In theory, these devices are designed to help you and your business to thrive while making the roads safe simultaneously.
 It might be time to upgrade your current electronic logging device and software to a better system like what HOS247 has to offer if you notice any of these things with your current provider.